Galser/tfe-move-state/README.md

     ( Came empty ) .
 E.g. there is no state to show.
 All went fine.

+# Notes
+Sometimes after moving local state out, into remote, you can get in the root `main.tf` sugc result with apply :
+    ```bash
+    terraform apply
+    null_resource.helloWorld: Refreshing state... [id=3406884272144719649]
+    data.terraform_remote_state.random-pet: Refreshing state...

+    Apply complete!
+Resources: 0 added, 0 changed, 0 destroyed.

+    Outputs:

+    remote_demo = {}
+    ```
+E.g. the state recognized, it is remote, but somethng either cached locally or..so all outputs came empty.
+Not sure yet, but a little bit of waiting, cd to one directory, back, another `apply` solved problem by itself.
+It can be also a local MacOS problem.
+Will check later in a separate story.

 # DONE
 - [x] initial code
 - [x] split code and move state